christophlehmann/gitlab-share-project-hook/Readme.md

-# Node server: Gitlab system hook

-* Share newly created project with a default group
+# Gitlab webhook: Share new projects with a default group

 ## Environment variables